 - Nausea – the patient may feel queasy and sick; this may be followed by vomiting

 - Increased sensitivity – the patient may have

 which is why many people with migraine want to rest in a quiet, dark room.

 These often begin at the same time as the headache and usually disappear once the headache eases.

 - Abdominal pain (which can sometimes cause diarrhoea)

 - Frequent need to urinate

-Not everyone experiences these symptoms when they have a migraine, and they do not usually all occur at once.
-The symptoms of a migraine can last anywhere between 4 hours -3 days.
+Not everyone experiences these symptoms and these do not usually all occur at once.
+The symptoms of a migraine can last anywhere between 4 hours and 3 days.
 They will usually disappear when the headache goes.
-Patient may feel very tired for up to a week after a migraine attack.
+The patient may feel very tired for up to a week after the attack.